DataDog/documentation/content/en/tracing/visualization/service.md

 {{< img src="tracing/visualization/service/summary_cards.jpg" alt="Summary cards"  style="width:100%;">}}

-Our [Service Level Objectives (SLOs)][10] and [Incidents][11] summaries allow you to monitor the status of SLOs and ongoing incidents, so you can keep performance goals and top of mind.
+Our [Service Level Objectives (SLOs)][10] and [Incidents][11] summaries allow you to monitor the status of SLOs and ongoing incidents, so that you can keep performance goals top of mind.
 Click the cards to create a new SLO on the service or declare an incident.

 {{< img src="tracing/visualization/service/watchdog_insights.png" alt="Watchdog Insights"  style="width:70%;">}}